-Heads up, cat lovers and essential oil fans.
+Heads up, cat mamas and essential oil fans.
 A Michigan woman has warned pet owners everywhere that she unknowingly "poisoned" her cat with essential oils.
-Understandably, many people who own cats are now seriously concerned — and experts say these fears indeed have some truth to them.
+Understandably, many people who own cats are seriously concerned — and experts say these fears indeed have some truth to them.

 She wrote, "The first couple days I didn’t notice any symptoms with Ernie, but on the fourth day, he was lethargic, unstable on his feet and was drooling excessively.
 My husband instinctively Googled eucalyptus oil.
 It stated that it can be toxic to cats and that they can’t metabolize it, and stated all of Ernie’s symptoms.
 It also said that without medical attention, it could be fatal!"

-As it turns out, the American Society for the Prevention of Cruelty to Animals (ASPCA) lists essential oils, including (but not limited to) eucalyptus, orange, lemon, as being among the leading causes for tremors among cats.
+As it turns out, the American Society for the Prevention of Cruelty to Animals (ASPCA) lists essential oils, including (but not limited to) eucalyptus, orange, and lemon as being among the leading causes of tremors in cats.

 ASPCA even includes a specific warning about essential oils on a list of poisonous household products for pets:

 Cats are especially sensitive to essential oils, and effects such as gastrointestinal upset, central nervous system depression and even liver damage could occur if ingested in significant quantities.
 Inhalation of the oils could lead to aspiration pneumonia.
 There are significant variations in toxicity among specific oils.
 Based on this, we would not recommend using essential oils in areas where your pets have access, unless pets are supervised or the use of the oil is approved by your veterinarian.